MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/realtime-ongoing.md

 ## Assign or transfer conversations

-You can view service representative skills and proficiency, availability, and available capacity, which helps you to effectively manage and allocate resources.
+You can view service representative skills and proficiency, availability, and available capacity.
+These insights help you effectively manage and allocate resources.
 You can assign or transfer conversations to service representatives who are part of the current queue only.
 You can manage the queues for service representatives.
 Learn more in [Manage users](../administer/users-user-profiles.md#manage-contact-center-users).

 Refer to the following table to see when assign and transfer are enabled, depending on the various conversation states.